Package tsflex

 Time series data is often stored in 2 data-types:

-1. Wide time-series data, also known as flat data, is the most common variant.
+- Widetime-series data, also known as flat data, is the most common variant.
 Each column represents a data-modality and the index is the shared time.

 Note: As shown in top-right table of the example above, not all data-modalities might have values for the shared (~union) index.
-This circumstance introduces Not a Number (NaN) entries.
+This circumstance introduces Not a Number (- NaN) entries.

-It often makes more sense to treat such data as a ts-list of which all NaNs are omitted (table right-bottom).
+It often makes more sense to treat such data as a- ts-list of which all- NaNs are omitted (table right-bottom).

-• A non-index time-column, which thus can withhold duplicates
+- Longtime-series data, which consists of 3 columns:- A non-index time-column, which thus can withhold duplicates

-• A value column, withholding the value for the corresponding kind-time combination
+- A valuecolumn, withholding the value for the corresponding kind-time combination

 tsflex was built to support wide-dataframes & series-list data